LoLab-MSM/PyBILT/README.md

-# VORBILT
+# PyBILT
-## *V*anderbilt-*O*ak *R*idge *BIL*ayer analysis *T*oolkit
+## *Py*thon based *BIL*ayer analysis *T*oolkit
-#### VORBILT is a Python toolkit developed to analyze molecular simulation trajectories of lipid bilayers systems.
+#### PyBILT is a Python toolkit developed to analyze molecular simulation trajectories of lipid bilayers systems.
 The toolkit includes a variety of analyses from various lipid bilayer molecular simulation publications.

 ### Install

-#### Warning: VORBILT is still under heavy development and may rapidly change.
+#### Warning: PyBILT is still under heavy development and may rapidly change.

-Download VORBILT from the github repo (https://github.com/blakeaw/VORBILT.git) and then add the path to the VORBILT directory to your PYTHONPATH.
+Download PyBILT from the github repo (https://github.com/blakeaw/PyBILT.git) and then add the path to the PyBILT directory to your PYTHONPATH.
 From a terminal you can type
 ```
-export PYTHONPATH="path_to/VORBILT:$PYTHONPATH
+export PYTHONPATH="path_to/PyBILT:$PYTHONPATH
 ```
 to add it to the current shell environment.
 For persistence add the line to your .bashrc file.

-VORBILT has the following major dependencies:
+PyBILT has the following major dependencies:
    * MDAnalysis 0.15.0
    * NumPy  1.11.3
    * SciPy 0.18.1,